PatchXR/documentation/Blocks/what-are-Blocks.rst

-Blocks are objects used in patch to create audio.
+Blocks are objects used in patch to create audio. yo yo yo